 Designers should note that the standard plan for concrete median barrier (R-49-Series) specifies a Type A and a Type B. Type A has an integrally cast footing whereas Type B is doweled to a separately cast footing or concrete shoulder.
 When Type A barrier is called for on the plans the contractor has the option of casting the base integrally with footing or constructing the barrier in the same manner as Type B without any extra payment.
 Type B is payment for the upper portion of the barrier and is doweled onto an existing separately cast footing or concrete shoulder.
-If the designer wants to designate that the barrier be cast on a separate footing, they should note this on the plans or in a special provision.
+If the designer wants to designate that the barrier be cast on a separate footing, they should note this on the plans or in a special provision, but still pay for it as Type A barrier.